ChandanRabha/Breaking-Bad-React/README.md

-# React App Made Using BREAKING BAD API with FIREBASE as authenticatation
+# React App Made Using BREAKING BAD API with FIREBASE as authentication

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).